A sabbatical with a purpose

 My current roles:

-In addition, I recently wrote and published my newest tabletop role-playing games: Accoutrements, a card game about arcane tools and Faustian bargains, and Thank You for the Music, a game about creating the next great ABBA jukebox musical.
 I designed and built the set for New Stage Theatre Unframed's production of Fairview by Jackie Sibblies Drury.
-I am currently in rehearsals for Fondren Theatre Workshop's world premiere production of The Invention of Language by Steven G. Smith—I'm playing Bar/Golden Rose/Gomez and serving as the production's music director.
+I performed in Fondren Theatre Workshop's world premiere production of The Invention of Language by Steven G. Smith—I played Bar/Golden Rose/Gomez and served as the production's music director.
+Next up, I am understudying the roles of Bonnie and Beulah in New Stage Theatre's production of Come From Away, which will mark my debut as a professional actor.

-I am also spending as much time as I can traveling to new places, walking around my beautiful neighborhood, sewing myriad things out of found fabric, keeping my over-1200-day crossword streak going, and trying to bring my sourdough starter back to life.
+I am also spending as much time as I can traveling to new places, walking around my beautiful neighborhood, sewing myriad things out of found fabric, keeping my over-1300-day crossword streak going, and trying to bring my sourdough starter back to life.

 - Vice Chair of the Hinds County Democratic Executive Committee